SriNandan33/bootcamp/README.md

 		Note: I am currently using google smtp service to send emails ( will be replaced soon).
 For testing purspose recipient might want to allow less secure apps to send emails to his account (https://myaccount.google.com/lesssecureapps).

-6. **Run the application**
+6. **Run the Application**

-    You should run commands below to create and apply migrations.
+    You should run commands given below to create and apply migrations.
     Database and tables will be created.

      ```